 Below is what the outline for an analytical essay should look like.

 Descriptive Essay Outline

 For a perfect descriptive essay, remember that a well-structured outline is all you need.
-In this way, you can organize your thoughts and ideas to make the flow of information better.
+In this way, you can organize your thoughts and ideas to improve the information flow.

 Compare And Contrast Essay Outline

 A compare and contrast essay highlights the way in which two things are different and similar to each other.
-Writing a compare and contrast essay is a difficult task as it involves your critical thinking to come up with an interesting analysis.
+Writing a compare and contrast essay is a difficult task as it involves your critical thinking for an interesting analysis.

 Below you can find the outline for writing a perfect compare and contrast essay.